COVID-19 vaccines protect people from severe illness and hospitalization. They are safe and effective against different variants.

 Christian Perronne is a controversial doctor who is much appreciated in conspiracy theory circles for his criticism of health policy in the fight against COVID-19.

-On August 17, 2021, America's Frontline Doctors, a website that promotes pseudoscience and COVID-19 misinformation, alleged that vaccinated people are dangerous to society and not the unvaccinated.
+On August 17, 2021, America's Frontline Doctors, a website that promotes pseudoscience and COVID-19 misinformation, alleged that it is vaccinated people who are dangerous to society and not the unvaccinated.
 This claim originated from a video where Perronne says, "severe cares in the hospitals are among vaccinated people," adding that "vaccinated people are at risk of the new variants and should be isolated from the society."

-According to the Centers for Disease Control and Prevention (CDC), COVID-19 vaccines are not experimental and were developed using science that has been around for decades.
+According to the Centers for Disease Control and Prevention (CDC), the COVID-19 vaccines are not experimental and were developed using science that has been around for decades.
 The vaccines went through all the required stages of clinical trials.
 Also, extensive testing and monitoring have shown that these vaccines are safe and effective, and the vaccines still undergo intensive safety monitoring.

 COVID-19 vaccines protect us from becoming severely ill.
 They also protect people around us, especially those at risk of severe illness like older adults, people with medical conditions, and pregnant people.